Chapa-Et/chapa-rust/README.md

     };
 ```

 Under the hood, this is a POST request to the Chapa API.
-It also does the work of serializing the Transaction struct and deserializing the response to an `InitializeRequestResponse` object for you.
+It also does the work of serializing the Transaction struct and deserializing the response to an `InitializeResponse` object for you.

 ```rs
 use chapa_rust::{